Murphy renews push for lawmakers to pass laws in gun-safety package

 “I joined our governor in Paterson today because cities in North Jersey want comprehensive gun safety reform," Pascrell said in a statement Tuesday.
 "Our neighbors are tired of living in fear.
 They are tired of thoughts and prayers.
 They want action."

-Murphy's fresh call for action was made nearly after a shooting on a Brooklyn subway left almost a dozen riders injured during Monday's early morning commute.
+Murphy's fresh call for action was made a week after a shooting on a Brooklyn subway left almost a dozen riders injured.

-Frank James was arrested in New York City following the incident is has been charged with various offenses.

-Some of the rules proposed by the governor focus on gun safety training requirements and preventing stronger guns from being purchased in the state.

 Contact Eric Conklin: